York House Wedding | 87th Birthday Portraits

 “Saturday the 18th June 2016 was a very special day for me.
 Firstly, because I got to marry my best friend and secondly, because it was the first time I felt truly alive and happy after what seemed like ages.
 The simplicity of the registry ceremony itself, coupled with the intimacy of the celebration thereafter was something I’ll never forget.
 The day showed me how lucky we as a couple were, to be surrounded by wonderful family.
 I say family as opposed to friends and family, because Jay and Naz are like family to us now.
 The day showed me what a celebration of marriage should be like and it has definitely proved to me how beautiful life can be.

-In the past, when planning events, I have always faced stress and anxiety of some sort and definitely, have felt it many a times upon planning the upcoming wedding celebrations in August.
+In the past, when planning events, I have always faced stress and anxiety of some sort and definitely, have felt it many times upon planning the upcoming wedding celebrations in August.
 However, the registry unfolded in ways I couldn’t have imagined, and required minimal effort in terms of planning, right from the start.
 You always hear of the saying “what’s meant to be will be”, but in this frantic world, we rarely get the chance to reflect on an event and happily say, what was meant to happen, happened.
-From Sayijan’s beautiful seven month old niece objecting to us getting married in baby speak, to watching my Grandmother celebrate her 87th birthday by cutting not one, but two cakes made lovingly for her, I realised just how wonderful life is when you let things happen in their natural order.
+From Sayijan’s beautiful seven-month-old niece objecting to us getting married in baby speak, to watching my Grandmother celebrate her 87th birthday by cutting not one, but two cakes made lovingly for her, I realised just how wonderful life is when you let things happen in their natural order.

 The day was full of laughter and happiness, captured beautifully by Jay and Naz.
 They really are the perfect duo with creativity oozing from their core- so much so, that all my family members played a part in creating one of their most striking ring images yet.
 To create a photo of our beautiful rings in an original way, my whole family got involved!
 How?
 By searching high and low for an object that would do justice to the beauty of the rings themselves and also to the pair’s talent.
 After using a jewellery box, bracelets and the piano, Rahul, my younger brother proudly handed Jay a candle holder.
 Jay’s eyes widened in excitement and he rushed to wash it, burning his hand in the process!